Cultural depictions of Matthew Shepard: Blood & Tears (1999)

 Blood & Tears: Poems for Matthew Shepard edited by Scott Gibson and published by Painted Leaf Press in 1999, is a collection of poems by seventy-five different poets.
 Some of the poems were written in direct response to Shepard's death while others are offered in his memory.
 Among the contributors are John Ashbery, Mark Bibbins, Rafael Campo, Marilyn Hacker, Rachel Hadas, Gerrit Henry, Anselm Hollo, Patricia Spears Jones, Bernadette Mayer, W.S.
 Merwin, Eileen Myles, Eugene Richie, Paul Schmidt, David Trinidad, Jean Valentine, Anne Waldman and Rosanne Wasserman.

 The Meaning of Matthew (2009)

 The Meaning of Matthew: My Son's Murder in Laramie, and a World Transformed (2009) by Judy Shepard, Matthew's mother, details Matthew's life from birth to death, the aftermath, trial, media coverage and Judy's work with the Matthew Shepard Foundation.

 October Mourning (2012)

 October Mourning by Lesléa Newman, a novel in verse about Matthew's murder, was published in 2012.
 Reception for the work has been favorable.
-Composer Craig Hella Johnson used parts of the book for her production Considering Matthew Shepard, combining the text with content taken from places such as the Bible and Shepard's journal.
+Composer Craig Hella Johnson used parts of the book for his production Considering Matthew Shepard, combining the text with content taken from places such as the Bible and Shepard's journal.
 Newman's book is also the source of the lyrics for the oratorio October Mourning: A Song for Matthew Shepard, composed by Curtis Heard.